fmmr/plyglot/README.md

    - Translate: Simply translates your text to the selected language
    - Converse: Interacts as a chatbot, responding to your messages in context
 5. Type your message in any language
+6. Toggle between light and dark themes using the theme selector
-6. Receive responses in your selected language and style
+7. Receive responses in your selected language and style

 ## Testing